Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 The point is not to defend signed-language writing in the abstract forever.

-The point is to turn the research lane into a program that can begin.
+The point is to turn the research series into a program that can begin.

 ## Why This Program Belongs Here

-This program belongs in `Sutton SignWriting Language and Literacy Research` because its center is empirical study design.
+This program is research-facing because its center is empirical study design.

 It asks: